yaaminiv/yaaminiv.github.io/_posts/2020-02-26-DML-Analysis-Part46.md

 ### Calculating "genome methylation"

 In the paper, I state that 22% of the *C. virginica* genome was methylated.
 Mac and Steven were hesitant to make this claim since it wasn't clear how I got this number, and I couldn't find it in the methods anywhere.
 When I looked at the 3,181,904  methylated CpGs (> 50% methylated) versus the 14,458,703 total CpGs in the *C. virginca* gneome, I got 22%.
 This doesn't saying that 22% of the genome is methylated.
 Instead, 22% of CpGs were found to be methylated.
+In [this Jupyter notebook](https://github.com/fish546-2018/yaamini-virginica/blob/master/notebooks/2019-05-13-Generating-Genome-Feature-Tracks.ipynb) I counted the number of cytosines in the *C. virginica* genome.
+Out of the 119,229,194 cytosines in the genome, 3,181,904  methylated CpGs means that the 2.7% of cytosines are methylated.
+This is similar to what Mac reported in her 2013 paper.
 I clarified this statement in the abstract, results, and discussion.

 ### Methylation islands